qubes.vm.dispvm – Disposable VM

 • Avoid copy of invalid attributes: Qube operation (in particular cloning, renaming or creating a standalone based on a template) must not result in properties that are invalid on the target.

 • Full start: Preloaded disposable must only be interrupted (paused/suspended) or used after all basic services in it have been started.
-Autostarted applications allows user interaction before the it should, that is a bug.
+Failure to complete this step must remove the qube from the preload list.

 • Prevents accidental tampering: